decentralized-identity/sidetree-ipfs-datastores/README.md

-# js-datastore-azure
+# sidetree-ipfs-datastores
-Datastore implementation backed by azure storage
+Implementations of IPFS datastore used by sidetree-ipfs microservice.

 Use examples folder:
 - Replace the storage connection string in the .env file located in the root folder